Also known as Thoth Tarot, Crowley Thoth Tarot, Toth TarotBuy at Amazon.com

 The striking, fascinating artwork in the classic Aleister Crowley Thoth Tarot was conceptualised by the famous occultist and Golden Dawn member, Aleister Crowley, and created by Lady Frieda Harris.
 This edition of the deck has 80 cards, which includes three versions of the Magus card.
-Buy yours from Amazon.com now
+Buy this deck now at Amazon.com.

 In spite of the bad rap this deck sometimes receives (perhaps because it is preceeded by the reputation of its infamous creator), for me there is no other deck that provides me with such profound clarity and accurate guidance in readings.
 Though I own and have read several other decks, for the past three years, this is the only deck I use for readings.